martinbenes1996/jpeglib/docs/source/usage.rst

 Pixel data
 ----------

-In JPEG, the pixel data (such as RGB) are compressed and to get them, the image has to be decompressed.
+In :term:`JPEG`, the pixel data (such as RGB) are compressed and to get them, the image has to be decompressed.
 Similarly to save pixels as JPEG, they are compressed.